Tanay5127/Hand_gesture/README.md

 - Angle Calculation: Uses the cosine rule to calculate the angles at the defects to identify finger positions.

 ### Gesture Detection and Action
-- Defect Counting: Counts the number of convexity defects that have angles less than or equal to 90 degrees.
+- Defect Counting: Counts the number of convexity defects with angles less than or equal to 90 degrees.
-- Action Triggering: If the number of defects is greater than or equal to 3, triggers the predefined action (e.g., pressing the 'space' key).
+- Action Triggering: If the number of defects is greater than or equal to 3, trigger the predefined action (e.g., pressing the 'space' key).

 ### Display
-- **Results Display**: Shows the processed video feed with the detected gestures.
+- **Results Display: Shows the processed video feed with the detected gestures.

 ## Features
-- Gesture Recognition**: Recognizes specific hand gestures based on contour and defect analysis.
+- Gesture Recognition: Recognizes specific hand gestures based on contour and defect analysis.
-- Action Execution**: Executes predefined actions based on recognized gestures.
+- Action Execution: Executes predefined actions based on recognized gestures.
-- Real-time Processing**: Processes video feed in real-time for immediate feedback.
+- Real-time Processing: Processes video feed in real-time for immediate feedback.

 ## User Interaction
 1. Run the Script: Execute the script to capture video from the webcam.